zouppa/qpi/README.md

     qiskit-ignis         0.6.0
     qiskit-terra         0.17.4
     ```
-1. Set up JupyterHub as a system service
+1. ### Set up JupyterHub as a system service

+Setting up JupyterHub as a service will allow us to start it automatically

     ```sh
     pi@qpi:~/qpi/libcint/build $ sudo nano /lib/systemd/system/jupyterhub.service
     ```